Liu-Ruiying/Liu-Ruiying.github.io/_pages/about.md

 ---

-👋 Hi, I'm Ruiying Li (刘芮莹), currently pursuing a bachelor's degree in **Economics and Finance**  (2023-2027) at the Wenlan School of Business, Zhongnan University of Economics and Law.
+👋 Hi, I'm Ruiying Liu (刘芮莹), currently pursuing a bachelor's degree in **Economics and Finance**  (2023-2027) at the Wenlan School of Business, Zhongnan University of Economics and Law.

 🎓 From 2024 to February 2025, I am honored to be mentored by [Prof. Yin Chu](https://yinchu.yolasite.com) of Zhongnan University of Economics and Law.
 Our research focuses on  **Applied Microeconometrics**  **Environmental Economic**.